-BYU Graduate wears LGBTQ+ pride flag on stage
+BYU graduate wears LGBTQ+ pride flag on stage

-PROVO, Utah (ABC4) – Brigham Young University (BYU) graduate Jillian Orr entered the national spotlight when she “flashed” a rainbow LGBTQ+ flag sewn into her graduation regalia at BYU commencement.
+PROVO, Utah (ABC4) – Brigham Young University (BYU) graduate Jillian Orr entered the national spotlight when she “flashed” a rainbow LGBTQ+ flag sewn into her graduation regalia at this year’s commencement ceremony.
 She did so in protest of Brigham Young University’s policy forbidding its students from participating in any non-heterosexual relationship.

 In an interview with ABC4’s digital team, Orr said she did not expect national attention on her decision to wear pride-flag-inspired regalia.
 “I thought maybe a couple of BYU students or friends would post photos of it,” says Orr.
 She continues by saying that most of the responses she has received have been positive; most people have shown Orr validation, love, and support.